Li Qiang: Political views

 Li is seen as pro-business and supportive of economic reforms, promoting private sector and service sector development.
 According to The Economist, "[r]educing bureaucratic interference in the market is one of his favourite themes".
-In 2003 during his tenure in Wenzhou, he said that "without the private economy, Wenzhou's urban development would be set back by at least a century".
+In 2003, during his tenure in Wenzhou, he said that "without the private economy, Wenzhou's urban development would be set back by at least a century".
 In 2014, Li said that "there should be more Alibabas and more Jack Mas".
-Li said in 2015 that economic reforms were a matter of "life and death" and that "the government cannot be an unlimited government."
-He also said that "to build a limited yet effective modern government, you need to transfer a lot of managerial power to social organizations."
+In 2015, he stated that economic reforms were a matter of "life and death" and that "the government cannot be an unlimited one."
+He also said that "to build a limited yet effective modern government a lot of managerial power should be transferred to social organizations."
 According to The Wall Street Journal, Li has close ties with Jack Ma.
-The newspaper also reported that Li suggested to the government to ease its regulatory actions against businesses and acted as a mediatory between businesses and the government during the government's crackdown on private businesses.
+The newspaper also reported that Li suggested to the government to ease its regulatory actions against businesses and acted as mediatories between businesses and the government during the government's crackdown on private businesses.
 Li has also been supportive of innovation related to information technology and artificial intelligence, and has called for more focus for the "real economy".

 Personal life

 Li's wife Lin Huan is a retired civil servant, who previously worked in the transportation bureau of the Zhejiang provincial government.
-The couple have one daughter (Li Ying) who studied in Australia.
+The couple have one daughter, who studied in Australia.

 Unusual in senior Chinese politics, Li has emphasized his local identity, namely his ties to Wenzhou.
 He set up the World Wenzhounese Conference to encourage members of the global Wenzhounese diaspora to invest back in the city, and told the conference in 2013 that "I was born and bred a Wenzhounese" and "[t]he Wenzhounese spirit of daring to be the first and especially of strong entrepreneurship has always inspired and nourished me".

 In 2024, Li Qiang was named one of the 100 most influential people of 2024 by Time.
+The description stated "While Xi has consolidated more executive power than any other Chinese leader since Mao Zedong, the gritty task of policy implementation now falls to Li—the COO to Xi’s formidable CEO".